nerdroychan/shanghaitech-wifi-login/README.md

 **For Linux/Mac users:**

-1. Connect to "ShanghaiTech" or "guest" wifi in the campus, with your device.
+1. Connect to "ShanghaiTech" or "guest" wifi in Pudong campus.

-2. Download the file `main.rb` and put it into a custom folder.
+2. Download the file `main.rb` and put it into a folder.

-3. Open the terminal, then enter the folder in step 1 with `cd` command.
+3. Open the terminal, then enter the folder where you put the program in.

-4. Run the command `ruby main.rb username password`.
+4. Run the command `ruby main.rb $username $password`, while $username is your username and $password is the password of your account.

-5. See the response, now you have connected to the wifi network.
+5. Waiting for the response, and now you have connected to the wifi network.

 6. You can set this script automatic with the comman `crontab`, for more information, see the wiki. (e.g. <a href="https://help.ubuntu.com/community/CronHowto" target="_blank">Ubuntu Official Wiki - Cron</a>)